WTimmermans/BEP/README.md

 Bachelor eindproject TU Delft Mechanical Engineering.
 Project group PME-2025-A09 - Interactive Tangible Proxy Device with Reconfigurable Properties for VR-XR.
-Project description can be found here.
+Project description can be found [right here](./Project/02_CDM_Interactive%20Tangible%20Proxy%20Device%20with%20Reconfigurable%20Properties%20for%20VR-XR.pdf).
 A custom program to detect points on a cantilever beam, and calculate the displacement using computer vision.
 Currently a work in progress.